gwdg/matrix-doc/content/clients/android.en.md

 Downloads for: {{% button href="https://play.google.com/store/apps/details?id=im.vector.app" icon="fas fa-download" %}}Android (Google Play){{% /button %}} {{% button href="https://f-droid.org/packages/im.vector.app/" icon="fas fa-download" %}}Android (F-Driod){{% /button %}}

+## Element X

+You may find the app 'Element X' in the Play-Store.
+This app is not ready for production and does not work with our matrix server.

 ## Setup

 1. After opening the Element app for the first time, select **"I already have an account"**.
 You will then be prompted to select a server.